lnd4812/mod-21-mern-book-search-engine/README.md

 * Apollo Client Side Library - install Apollo Client _(@apollo/client)_ as dependency to connect to GraphQL server, along with the _graphql_ dependency for correct GraphQL syntax.
 An advantage of the apollo/client library is the Hooks that integrate with React for functionality.
 * React Router - _npm install react-router-dom_ to enable navigational components that render an SPA to behave more like a multi-page applications

-**Root Directory** - install _Concurrently_ package to enable the GraphQL back-end and React front-end to run "concurrently" in the same terminal.
+**Root Directory** - to integrate back-end and front-end.

+* install _Concurrently_ package to enable the GraphQL back-end and React front-end to run "concurrently" in the same terminal.
 Update _scripts_ in package.json file as seen in package.json file in application's root directory; The __npm run develop_ command will start the server for both server and client side.

 ## Usage